programminghistorian/ph-submissions/lessons/geocoding-qgis.md

 # Lesson Goals

 Historians often want to create maps of historical data, as well as using and manipulating historical maps.
 Many types of sources used by historians are inherently spatial:

 - Census, population or taxation data
 - Imports and exports
 - Routes and itineraries

-Mapping data such as these involves rendering spatial information which humans can understand (such as names of towns or counties) into a format that can be understood by GIS software: geometry relating to latitude and longitude - geodata.
+Mapping data such as these involves rendering spatial information which humans can understand (such as names of towns or counties) into a format that can be understood by [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) (mapping) software: geometry relating to latitude and longitude - geodata.

-There is often confusion between processes of geocoding and georeferencing.
+There is often confusion between processes of [geocoding](https://en.wikipedia.org/wiki/Geocoding) and [georeferencing](https://en.wikipedia.org/wiki/Georeference).

 - Georeferencing refers to placing visual elements, usually raster images such as satellite photographs, scans of old maps, or some types of vector image such as architectural or archaeological drawings, into geographical space.
 This involves specifying latitude, longitude and scale.
 - Geocoding is the process of resolving addresses (or some other kind of spatial description) which form part of a dataset into points on a map.
 This gives the ability to view, analyse and query that dataset spatially.

 Geocoding your data offers many advantages, such as being able to:

 - Display your data as a map (whether it originated as a list, table, or prose)
 - Analyse distances between locations in your data
 - View and analyse geographical distribution within your data